gauntface/web-push-book/content/subscribing-a-user.md

 ```

 While browser support is growing quickly for both service worker and
-push messaging support, it's always a good idea to feature detect for both and
+push messaging support; it's always a good idea to feature detect for both and
 [progressively enhance](https://en.wikipedia.org/wiki/Progressive_enhancement).

 ## Register a Service Worker

-With the feature detect we know that both service workers and Push are supported.
+With the feature detect, we know that both service workers and push are supported.
 The next step is to "register" our service worker.

 When we register a service worker, we are telling the browser where our service worker file is.
 The file is still just JavaScript, but the browser will "give it access" to the service worker APIs, including push.
 To be more exact, the browser runs the file in a service worker environment.